List of Disney feature-length home entertainment releases

 This is a list of feature-length films released by Walt Disney Studios Home Entertainment for home entertainment.
 Some of the films were produced directly to home theater by Disney without a theatrical run, while some of them received a theatrical run in Europe.
 Others were originally produced by another company and released for a theatrical run, but later distributed on home video by Disney.
-They are not part of the Disney Animated Canon.
+These films are not part of the Disney Animated Canon.

 Produced and distributed by Disney

-Animated films 1994–2015
+Animated films

-The following is a list of films that were released straight to home-video and thus did not have a theatrical release.
-They were either produced by Walt Disney Pictures, Disney Television Animation, Pixar and/or Disneytoon Studios and the majority are sequels.
-Most of the sequels are notorious for their negative reception.
+The following is a list of films that were released straight to home video and thus did not have a theatrical release.
+They were either produced by Walt Disney Pictures, Disney Television Animation, and/or Disneytoon Studios, and the majority are sequels or spin-offs of Walt Disney Animation Studios films (not being part of the Disney Animated Canon).